smorin/hadoop-single-node-cluster/README.md

 hadoop-single-node-cluster
 =======================

-This will install a single node hadoop cluster on a machine with single command
+This will install a single node hadoop cluster on a machine with single command.
+This is intended as use for a dev setup or simple testing.

 - This is part of [NeverwinterDP the Data Pipeline for Hadoop](https://github.com/DemandCube/NeverwinterDP)